JakeWharton/jakewharton.com/_posts/2021-04-07-integration-verbosity-and-good-layering.md

 You can usually spot these types of problems in libraries because they start to accumulate weird ceremony in order to support different use-cases like testing[^1].
 It can be tempting as a library author to over-correct away from exposing verbosity.
-By reducing required configuration options and the use of inversion of control you make the happy path happy, but alternative use-cases and alternative integrations much harder.
+By removing required configuration options and reducing the use of inversion of control you make the happy path happy, but alternative use-cases and alternative integrations become much harder.

  [^1]: Um, this sentence is somewhat ridiculous, right?
 Testing is not a _different_ use case.
 It's a primary use case!
 I hope libraries come to mind here.
 Many do for me when I wrote it.